 - Change your perspective.
-For some people, SSEs can be a welcomed change.
-For example, a man who’s prone to premature ejaculation may find it glorious to experience delayed climax.
-Another angle – think back to when you weren’t taking meds.
-Did you feel sexy and energetic in the midst of your depression and/or anxiety?
+For some people, sexual side effects can be a welcomed change.
+For instance, a man who’s prone to premature ejaculation may find it glorious to experience delayed climax.
+Another angle is to think back to when you weren’t taking meds.
+Did you feel sexy and energetic in the midst of your depression or anxiety?
 Likely not.
 But after addressing your situation, you’re interested in sex again.
-Why else would you be worried about how your meds are affecting your sex life?
-Sure, your perceived lowered sex-drive may upset you.
+Why else would you be worried about how your antidepressant is affecting your sex life?
+Sure, your perceived lowered sex drive may upset you.
 But consider how you felt before.
 In a way, your libido has actually increased.

 Neither is the case.